Apentz49/django-movies-api-redux/README.md

  - Update existing fields on an existing movie
  - Delete an existing movie
  - Secure endpoints to the owner or a superuser
+ - Use both basic and token authentication schemes
+ - Create tests to test the endpoints

 You must use Django Rest Framework for this homework.
 How you do this is up to you as the framework is large.